Lochnivar/ashverse/canon-refresher-for-ai.md

 8. **DO NOT** forget that West Virginia **stays USA** (LOCKED in Treaty of Cincinnati)
 9. **DO NOT** forget that Mormon Deseret is **sovereign theocracy** (LOCKED in Treaty of Cincinnati Article 7)
 10. **DO NOT** forget the Northern Collapse sequence is **LOCKED CANON** - no heroic last stands
+11. **DO NOT** assume OTL events still happen - check `world-building/otl-events-never-happen-ntl.md` for comprehensive list
+12. **DO NOT** assume Grant becomes general-in-chief - he never gets promoted (no Gettysburg victory)
+13. **DO NOT** assume Atlanta falls - it's besieged but never falls (Sherman withdraws January 1865)
+14. **DO NOT** assume Sherman's March to the Sea happens - war ends before it can happen
+15. **DO NOT** assume Hancock's wounding is a CSA setback - it's a CSA victory (Pickett Raid successful, Hancock wounded)

 ---